dollzmania/dollz.sandbox/README.md

 ## License

-The `sport.db` schema, data and scripts are dedicated to the public domain.
+The `football.db` schema, data and scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?

 Send them along to the [Open Sports Database & Friends Forum/Mailing List](http://groups.google.com/group/opensport).
 Thanks!